How to negotiate a better rate of pay as a locum pharmacist

 Top tip 2: Know your role

-There exists a plethora of accreditations and top-up courses available that will not only bolster your CV, but also your role as a pharmacist.
-MUR and NMS courses are especially important, and many employers will deem these as necessities in order to fulfil the role.
-But have you considered furthering your skill set as a pharmacist by developing in the following areas:
+There are many accreditations and top-up courses available.
+These courses will not only bolster your CV but also your role as a pharmacist.
+MUR and NMS courses are especially important.
+Many employers will see these as requirements for the locum role.
+So, consider furthering your skill set as a pharmacist by developing in the following areas:

-Stop smoking support: being able to offer appropriate advice and support to patients wanting to quit smoking is another course which is becoming increasingly popular.
-The majority of cardiovascular MUR’s that you carry out will also offer self-care and lifestyle advice to your patients, have you considered becoming accredited with the National Centre for Smoking Cessation and Training?
+Being able to offer appropriate advice and support to patients wanting to quit smoking.
+Smoking Cessation is another course which is becoming increasingly popular.
+The majority of cardiovascular MUR’s that you carry out will also offer self-care and lifestyle advice to your patients.
+Have you considered becoming accredited with the National Centre for Smoking Cessation and Training?

-Repeat dispensing: repeat dispensing accounts for a large percentage of all items dispensed in community pharmacy.
-A course in repeat dispensing will give you the necessary knowledge in fulfilling this essential service, knowing who is suitable for repeat dispensing, record-keeping requirements, and procedures relating to repeat dispensing will be handy to any locum pharmacist.
+Repeat dispensing accounts for a large percentage of all items dispensed in community pharmacy.
+A course in repeat dispensing will give you the necessary knowledge in fulfilling this essential service.
+The course will include knowing who is suitable for repeat dispensing, record-keeping requirements, and procedures relating to repeat dispensing.
+This is useful knowledge for any locum pharmacist.

 Most of these courses can be accessed on the CPPE website.
 PGD’s are also becoming increasingly popular, the more you can offer, the better rate of pay as a locum pharmacist you will get.